Advantage of pausing: parameter setting for quantum annealers: RESULTS

 We test whether an appropriately located pause is able to improve $T_S$.
-Given previous theoretical~\cite{Marshall2020,chen_pausing} and experimental~\cite{Marshall19_Pausing, gonzalez2021} knowledge about the range of locations and durations where a pause is beneficial, we explore those regions and discuss the results in Sec.~\ref{sec:discussion}.
-We have fixed $|J_F|$ and $t_a$ at the optimal found for each ensemble (in the case of $n=16$ GC instances, we chose $t_a = 1 \mu$s rather than 3 $\mu$s since we found the former to be better with a pause).
+Given previous theoretical knowledge~\cite{Marshall2020,chen_pausing} and results from demonstrations~\cite{Marshall19_Pausing, gonzalez2021} about the range of locations and durations where a pause is beneficial, we explore those regions and discuss the results in Sec.~\ref{sec:discussion}.
+We fix $|J_F|$ and $t_a$ at the optimal found for each ensemble (in the case of $n=16$ GC instances, we choose $t_a = 1 \mu$s rather than 3 $\mu$s since we find the former to be better with a pause).

 Fig~\ref{fig:sp_optimal_all_problems} shows $T_S$ at a range of $s_p$ between 0.2 and 0.6.
-We have chosen $t_p = 0.2$, but have found no significant differences in performance in the range $t_p \leq 0.5 \mu$s for GC (shown in Fig.~\ref{fig:best_tts_for_tp}), and $t_p \leq 1 \mu$s for BD-MST.
-INFO instances were run with $t_p = 0.2 \mu$s, 1 $\mu$s and 2 $\mu$s, and the shortest time was best, although, like all other results, not by a statistically significant amount.
+We choose $t_p = 0.2$, but find no significant differences in performance in the range $t_p \leq 0.5 \mu$s for GC (shown in Fig.~\ref{fig:best_tts_for_tp}), and $t_p \leq 1 \mu$s for BD MST.
+INFO instances are run with $t_p = 0.2 \mu$s, 1 $\mu$s and 2 $\mu$s, and the shortest time is best, although, like all other results, not by a statistically significant amount.
 Given the large error bars and the results from the other two problems, we did not investigate a range of very short $t_p$.
 We are able to improve $T_S$ by adding a pause for all ensembles.
 The results for the INFO case are not statistically significant, due to having too few instances with a wide range of $T_S$.
-Of the 9 instances, 8 improve with the pause.
-We also repeat the runs (for the $s_p$ values that provide an improvement) for $|J_F|=0.6$, which had the best median $p_{success}$ for the ensemble, although it did worse than $|J_F|=0.5$ for 8 of the 9 instances.
-The medians for both $|J-F|$ values are comparable, with $|J_F|=0.5$ slightly better and, its error bars considerably lower.
+Of the nine instances, eight improve with the pause.
+We also repeat the runs (for the $s_p$ values that provide an improvement) for $|J_F|=0.6$, which had the best median $p_{success}$ for the ensemble, although it did worse than $|J_F|=0.5$ for eight of the nine instances.
+The medians for both $|J_F|$ values are comparable, with $|J_F|=0.5$ slightly better and its error bars considerably lower.